Mahamudra Meditation Center is a Buddhist Dharma study and practice group established in 1990 at the encouragement

 Thrangu Rinpoche summarizes the traditional approach utilized in Tibet in a lineage which has flourished for more than one thousand years:

 "You need to attempt them again and again until you actually experience them...Once you have gained some experience through actual practice of the instructions found in the text, then go back and study the text again

 and see how your experience compares with what you found in the text.
 Thus, by combining practical experience with the learning you have gained by studying the text, what you learn will actually become useful to you as a practitioner.
 In this way, the transmission of

 instructions has been kept as a lineage of practical experience rather than simply a lineage of transmitted information."

 Each year, starting in September, we offer a Nine-Month Mahamudra Program suitable both for new and experienced students.
 For ongoing and/or scheduled events, please see:

 To support those interested in Mahamudra or working with Mahamudra study and practice groups,

 Our program framework is organized into five series:

-The approach emphasized by Rinpoche and utilized by our group is largely based on the view that, in general, it is most helpful that Mahamudra be taught to individuals "as a full system of instruction that they can implement on their own gradually through diligent application."
+The approach utilized by our group, and emphasized by Rinpoche, is based on the view that, in general, it is most helpful that Mahamudra be taught to individuals "as a full system of instruction that they can implement on their own gradually through diligent application."
 According to our tradition, the texts on Mahamudra by Dakpo Tashi Namgyal and Wangchuk Dorje summarize the ancient key instructions in this regard.

 Over the years, Rinpoche has given the oral instructions on each of these texts to help make them more accessible to folks and enable them to proceed with individual study and practice.